pnp/blog/content/post/how-to-use-microsoft-teams-app-templates.md

 First pick-up a subscription and a resource group to deploy new resources.
-I suggest creating a new resource group for the app, at least when you are testing, so you can easily manage app\'s resources and access to them.
-Choose something unique for Base Resource Name, it\'s quite commonly used as part of deployed service URL endpoints, so it needs to be globally unique.
+I suggest creating a new resource group for the app, at least when you are testing, so you can easily manage app's resources and access to them.
+Choose something unique for Base Resource Name, it's quite commonly used as part of deployed service URL endpoints, so it needs to be globally unique.
 Refer the app deployment documentation for other configuration options.
 Once complete click Create and Azure